 - Duty, responsibility and accountability

-- Acceptance of others feedback, especially criticism
+- Acceptance of others' feedback, especially criticism

 An additional facet in personality assessment is that of Emotional Intelligence (EI).
-This looks at the traits that are thought to differentiate between average and high performers at a workplace.
+It looks at the traits that are thought to differentiate between average and high performers at a workplace.
 EI questionnaires measure things like:

 - Self-awareness: Our understanding of our feelings and how we control them